Upstream#

 round-robin or least_conn method.
 If the parameter is set

-within the specified timeframe.
+over the given time period.
 If the parameter is not set,

 in a similar situation

-the server will immediately start working with its designated weight.
-Note If there's only one Added in version 1.2.0: PRO Specifies the file where the upstream's server list is persistently stored.
+the server immediately starts operating with its specified weight.
+Note If only one Specifies a file where the list of upstream servers is persistently stored.

 When installing from